Even in the classroom, fraught election exposes France's divisions

 Brunelle, 38, teaches English and is a recent convert to the En Marche!
 (Onwards!) party launched by former economy minister Emmanuel Macron.
 Though the centrist movement was created barely a year ago, Brunelle likes its promise of measured but decisive reforms and its vocal pro-EU stance.

 "He's young.
-It's what France needs," Brunelle, a former center-right activist, said of Macron, who is just one year his senior.
+It's what France needs," Brunelle, a former centre-right activist, said of Macron, who is just one year his senior.

 For him, Britain's decision to leave the European Union in 2016 reinforced the allure of Macron's platform.
 It has also seduced many teachers with a pitch to give their sector more autonomy.